 1. Colman Pool

 This heated saltwater pool in West Seattle has an awesome view of Elliott Bay.
-It’s open for daily use with lifeguards starting on Monday, June 16 through Monday, September 1.
+It’s open for daily use with lifeguards from Monday, June 16 through Monday, September 1.

 Address: 8603 Fauntleroy Way SW